arangodb/arangodb/js/client/modules/@arangodb/README.md

 == testsuite run integration ==
 The suite function.
 It should launch the SUT, identify & select the integration testsuites to run, shutdown the SUT and return the results.
-To achieve this it should lean on the various infrarstructure presented below.
+To achieve this it should lean on the various infrastructure presented below.

 == result integration ==
 The result should be in a structure that can later be analyzed using `result-processing.js`.